In the shadow

 I should note that there is a mast in another of the book’s drawings that oddly doesn’t go all the way to the top of the sail and has a base.
 This is very strange for a boat while looking amazingly similar to the pole that the clock hands seem to represent.

 Retaining walls run around the both 140th and 141st sides of the park.
-We should be looking for rectangular areas that border the retaining walls with a central pole.
+We should be looking for areas bordered by a wall and a pole.

 Sadly, all the open areas along the walls are today either paved or covered by a rubber safety coating underneath children’s play equipment.

-In this aerial from 1980 we can see two rectangular areas along 141 Street.
-There may be another rectangular area that is hard to see in the aerial, but one of these would have been distinctive in that it had some type of pole in the center (a flag pole, tether ball pole, light pole, etc.)
+In this aerial from 1980 we can see two rectangular areas along 141 Street and there may be another one that is hard to see in the aerial.
+The pole in the park have included over the years a flag pole, tether ball poles, light poles, basket ball goal poles, etc..

-Sadly, as this 2012 aerial shows, the park was entirely repaved in 1995 and neither of rectangular areas remain uncovered today.
-Today they are covered by a walkway with benches along the retaining wall and children’s play areas.
+Sadly, as this 2012 aerial shows, the park was entirely repaved in 1995 and very little of the park remains uncovered today.
+Today the rectangular areas are covered by walkways, benches and children’s play areas.

 Quoted from the park’s website: “In August 1995, the playground was redesigned with updated play equipment, safety surfacing, new flowerbeds, and a climbing sculpture in the shape of an elephant.”